dhtdht020/rc24patcher-patches/README.md

 ## JSON Configuration Files

-Configuration files are used to give the patcher information on the title id and additional steps that are required per title.
+Configuration files are used to give the patcher information on the title id and additional steps that are required for the patch.

 These files will be generated automatically by the patcher's planned patch creation assist.